ZhaomingKong/Real_Noisy_Clean_Color_IMAGES/README.md

 Since the database is large, a cropped version containing about 200 images is also available at https://pan.baidu.com/s/1fDBWyxyfG27dwlpRPqhc5Q, the cropped images are carefully chosen so that there do not exist clear misalignment.
 Also, the cropped images are divided into two separate parts: indoor scenes and outdoor scenes.
 We think that the outdoor scenes may better reflect the real needs, because the lighting condition can not be manually controlled.

 The database will be updated by including more camera lens and daily scenes.
+We notice that many advanced devices are recently equipped with 'Night Sight' mode, more images under low-light conditions will also be included.

 If you find this resource useful, please kindly include the link in your paper.